yagu0/vchess/README.md

  - Vue front-end,
  - Express back-end.

-If you wanna help, you can send me an email (address indicated in the "Help" menu on the website) so that we can discuss what to do and how :)
+If you wanna help, you can contact me with the form on the website, so that we can discuss what to do and how :)
 If you feel comfortable with the code a pull request is a good start too.